GREEN POLICY

 Drainage

-Grease traps are used throughout the kitchen and a planned maintenance programme is in place to maintain all drains on a regular basis.
+Grease traps are used throughout the kitchen and a planned maintenance programme is in place to maintain all of the hotel drains on a regular basis.

 The Ritz fully understands its responsibility to minimise its impact on the environment and is committed to this at all levels of the business.